magic3007/JOS/report/lab4.md

 In `lib/fork.c:duppage`, map our virtual page into the target environment.
 If the page is writable or copy-on-write, the new mapping must be created copy-on-write, and then our mapping must be marked copy-on-write as well.

+> Why do we need to mark ours copy-on-write again if it was already copy-on-write?

 The reason why do we need to mark ours copy-on-write again if it was already copy-on-write is that

-Meanwhile, we should map the page copy-on-write into the address space of the child and then *remap* the page copy-on-write in its own address space.
+> We should map the page copy-on-write into the address space of the child and then *remap* the page copy-on-write in its own address space.
+The ordering here (i.e., marking a page as COW in the child before marking it in the parent) actually matters!
+Can you see why?

 The order is significant.
 Notice that `sys_page_map` will call `page_remove` after several calls to give up exciting mapping, which will decrease the reference counter of the old page.
 However, If we map the page copy-on-write into the address space of the parent firstly and the reference counter of this page is 1, this old page will be free.
 Thus we need to increase the reference counter of this page by mapping the page copy-on-write into the address space of the child firstly.

 ```c
 static int cduppage(envid_t envid, unsigned pn){